shinglyu/shinglyu.github.io/_drafts/-n-update-aws-security-groups-with-terraform.md

 }
 ```

-By default, if Terraform thinks the resource can't be updated in-place, it will try to first destroy the resource and create a new one.
+By default, if Terraform thinks the resource can't be updated in-place, it will try first to destroy the resource and create a new one.
 The `-/+` symbol in the `terraform plan` output confirms that.
 This is illustrated in the following diagram:

 ![destroy before create]({{site_url}}/blog_assets/tf-sg/destroy_before_create.png)

 However, AWS doesn't allow you to destroy a security group while the application load balancer is using it.
-So Terraform will be stuck in step 1 trying to destroy the security group until it times out.
+So Terraform will be stuck in step 1, trying to destroy the security group until it times out.

 The solution is to:
 1. create a new security group
-2. Re-configure the application load balancer so it uses the new security group instead of the old one.
+2. Re-configure the application load balancer, so it uses the new security group instead of the old one.
-3. Now the old security group is not reference by anyone anymore, we can safely delete it.
+3. Now the old security group is not referenced by anyone anymore.
+We can safely delete it.

 ![create before destroy]({{site_url}}/blog_assets/tf-sg/create_before_destroy.png)